CDCgov/metapop-model/README.md

-# A stochastic SEIR metapopulation model in python
+# A stochastic SEIRV metapopulation model in python

 ⚠️ This is a work in progress